(born Lucien Ginsburg, 2 April 1928 – 2 March 1991) was a French singer, pianist, writer, actor, and film director.

 - Dirty Old Man: "Gainsbarre" especially.

-- Eurovision Song Contest: He wrote France Gall's entry Poupée de cire, poupée de son which brought a victory for Luxembourg in 1965.
+- Eurovision Song Contest: He wrote France Gall's entry Poupée de cire, poupée de son which brought a victory for Luxembourg (their second) in 1965.
 It is also notable for being the first winning song in the contest not to be a ballad.

 - Everything Sounds Sexier in French